 Today is July 9 and the Navigate the Chaos question to consider is “how often do you allow yourself to accept help?”
 Those who navigate the chaos accept help and often seek it out from those they respect.
 Accepting help, therefore, is not a sign of weakness but of strength.
-Conversely, some individuals trying to translate one dream after another into reality stop along their path and help others; doing so is one such way to practice the art of living well.
+Conversely, some individuals trying to translate one dream after another into reality stop along their path and help others.

 Companies need help sometimes as well.
 Michael J. Roarty, former Vice President and Director of Marketing at Anheuser-Busch persuaded the brewer in 1980 to give financial support to a then-struggling all-sports TV network, ESPN.
 “We gave them $1 million that first year.
 And if we hadn’t, they’d have gone under,” Roarty told the St. Louis Post-Dispatch a few months before he retired in 1994.
 “I believed the beer drinker was a sports lover.
 “The next year we gave them $5 million.
 I think it turned out to be the best investment we’ve ever made.”

 While King, Theron, and ESPN received help, Shaina Twain provided help to those most in need.
 Twain’s career actually began more out of necessity than raw ambition.
 Her parents divorced when she was two, and she rarely saw her father.
 Her mom and stepfather, to whom she grew close, often couldn’t make enough to get by, so Twain started singing in bars to make extra money when she was just eight years old.
 She recalls her mother waking her up at all hours to get up and perform.
 Although she expressed a dislike for singing in those bars, Twain believes that this was her own kind of performing-arts school on the road.